xNS5/rentalreviews/content/methods/methods.md

 ## Reddit

 Reddit has an official API, and getting the comments on a given post was trivial.
-See the [Python Reddit API Wrapper](https://praw.readthedocs.io/en/stable/) for more technical details.
+See the [Python Reddit API Wrapper](https://praw.readthedocs.io/en/stable/) for more details.
 To gather the comments, [/r/Bellingham](https://www.reddit.com/r/Bellingham/) and [/r/WWU](https://www.reddit.com/r/WWU/) were manually searched for relevant posts using key phrases such as "Property management company", "rental", "apartment", to gather a list of URLs.
-Those URLs were used to get the post ID, and that post ID was used to get the comments.
+Those URLs were used to get the post ID, and that post ID was used to get the comments on a given post.
 The files generated from these posts aren't organized by specific property management companies.